christopherobin/mage/test/integration/Readme.md

 This folder represents an application that is aimed specifically at running integration tests against the MAGE codebase.

+## Running tests

+You can run either `node .` to host the integration suite and have browsers connect to the web-app.
+Alternatively, run `node . autorun` to run the full test suite (including server tests) and report the results.

 ## Structure

 ### /config